remcoov/youtube-channel-feed/README.md

 # Youtube Channel Feed plugin for Craft CMS 3.x

-This is a Craft CMS widget for getting a feed from a specific Youtube channel.
+This is a Craft CMS plugin for outputting a Youtube channel feed as a widget, or in your templates via a variable.

 ## Requirements